agarciamog/agarciamog.github.io/README.md

 ## Career History
 **August 2009 - May 2010, Software Development Internship** <br>
 Guiang Corporation (Incubator Projects), Pomona, California
-* Member of team assigned with porting mTools, a suite for moving files, contacts and settings, from Blackberry to Android.
+* Member of team assigned with porting mTools (a suite for moving files, contacts and settings) from Blackberry to Android.
 * Developed Android application with Java, using SVN for version control.
 Presented the finished product to a group of potential investors from various industries.

 **October 2009 - March 2011, Quality Assurance Technician** <br>